s7shakib/mastering_git/readme.md

 ## Welcome to Git!
 -This is comming from "dev-shakib"
-// I am adding this from main branch
+-I am adding this from main branch